 Wide view of the early universe

 New images from NASA’s James Webb Space Telescope show what may be one of the first galaxies ever observed.
 The images include objects from over 13 billion years ago, and one offers a much wider field of view than Webb’s first Deep Field image, which was released on July 12.
-The images represent some of the first in a major collaboration of astronomers and other university researchers teaming up with NASA and global partners to uncover new information about the universe.
+The images represent some of the first in a major collaboration of astronomers and other university researchers teaming up with NASA and global partners to uncover new information regarding the universe.

 The images were taken from the Cosmic Evolution Early Release Science Survey (CEERS), led by a scientist at the University of Texas at Austin.
 Jeyhan Kartaltepe, an associate professor in the School of Physics and Astronomy at the Rochester Institute of Technology, is one of 18 co-investigators from 12 institutions with more than 100 collaborators from the United States and nine other countries.
 CEERS researchers study how some of the earliest galaxies formed when the universe was less than 5% of its current age, during a period known as reionization, and how galaxies evolved between then and now .